platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

           source_path: uploads
   ```

-  In this case, the application can write to a mount that is visible in the `/app/web/uploads` directory of the application container, and which has a local source at `/mnt/uploads`.
+  In this case, the application can write to a mount that's visible in the `/app/web/uploads` directory of the application container, and which has a local source at `/mnt/uploads`.
 Consult the [mounts documentation](../../../create-apps/app-reference.md#mounts) for a more thorough discussion of how these attributes should be written.

 {{< note >}}